 Few management decisions are more critical than hiring.
 And few are more challenging and prone to missteps.
 This session will address potential legal concerns around the interviewing and hiring process.
 Learn what applicant questions might be problematic.
 Review organizational policies for compliance.
 Establish consistency between policy and current practices.
 Reduce concerns and leave with more confidence that mistakes are minimized.
 Establish a hiring process which results in fewer legal concerns, positive outcomes, and great hires.

-While the expectation of appropriate documentation is well known, one’s craft can always be improved.
-Proper documentation can deflect liability, while poor documentation can do the opposite.
-Practice drafting effective performance documentation as part of this interactive training.
+While the necessity of appropriate documentation is well known, one’s skill can always be improved.
+Proper documentation can deflect liability, while poor documentation may do the opposite.
+Practice drafting impactful documentation as part of this interactive training.
 Learn and apply the building blocks of effective corrective action to improve performance.
-Facilitate meeting behavioral expectations by focusing on facts, expectations, and solutions.

 The FMLA impacts organizations more than most employment laws because health conditions are inevitable and unpredictable.
-Often misunderstood and misapplied, the FMLA requires that employers grant job-protected leave to eligible employees, and sometimes take a pause in the midst of employee attendance or performance concerns.
+Often misunderstood and misapplied, the FMLA requires that employers grant job-protected leave to eligible employees, and sometimes pause when addressing employee attendance or performance concerns.
 This session helps participants navigate COVID-19 related leave and reinstatement, and numerous other leave issues under the FMLA.
 Learn the fundamentals of FMLA and explore its nuances to support administration of this complex law, as well as the Families First Coronavirus Response Act (FFCRA).

 Cheri embarked on her legal career after graduating from the University of Denver Sturm College of Law in 2001.
 After several years of advocating for employees on discrimination and harassment matters, Cheri shifted her focus to advising and representing employers for over a decade.
 Cheri brings her unique perspective from practicing on both sides of employment law disputes to all her endeavors, as she does as her enthusiasm for brining clarity to complex matters.
 Her exceptional breadth of workplace law knowledge and her experience advising managers and HR professionals serves her participants well in her balanced and practical legal sessions.